ADVOT: Ripples through Jewish Life

 What to know when applying

-The main criteria we are looking for are: a commitment to your creative practice (see our “brit” below), an interest in being part of a Jewish creative community, and an openness to sharing your work and giving/receiving respectful feedback.
+The only requirements: a commitment to your creative practice (see our “brit” below), an interest in being part of a Jewish creative community, and an openness to sharing your work and giving/receiving respectful feedback.
 All applicants will be invited for a short Zoom interview for us to get to know you, answer your questions and ensure this program is right for you.
 Once accepted, your membership payment will be due to secure your spot.
-We can set up a monthly payment plan for you (early bird discount does not apply to monthly plans).
+We can set up a monthly payment plan for you (Early-Bird discount does not apply to monthly plans).
 A limited number of scholarships are available.
 Reach out to us at ritualwell@reconstructingjudaism.org to learn more.

 ADVOT Brit (Community Pact)